Lachie and Donnie were sons of George Murray and Mary Stewart, Morness, Rogart.

 Donnie is buried with parents in St Mirren’s (Cladh Maireannach) Burial Ground, Clyne

-Thanks to Jean Sutherland, Elgin, for photographs and information.
+Thanks to Jean Sutherland, Elgin and Marie Morison for photographs and information; and to Donald Adamson for additional material.